-Over the past 20 years the Trust has supported world-leading translational research projects through the annual Sir Jules Thorn Award.
-The Trust is conscious of the disruption that the pandemic has caused to research across universities and the NHS, and the impact that the pandemic has had on other sources of research funding.
-The Trust is now making up to £1 million available to support an additional, one-off research award in 2021.
-The Trustees wish to use the award to support a single, outstanding research project, in any discipline or disease area, which is at an advanced stage of translation and is able to demonstrate a clear pathway to translate research findings into benefit for patients.
+The Trust made an additional, one-off award in 2021 to support translational research which had been disrupted by the pandemic.
+The Trustees made up to £1m available to support a single, outstanding research project, in any discipline or disease area, which was at an advanced stage of translation and able to demonstrate a clear pathway to translate research findings into benefit for patients.